XRPL Injection API

 Error Handling

-Always handle cases where the wallet extension is not installed or the user rejects the connection.
+• Connection errors — wallet extension not installed or user rejects connection

 Error Handling Example